Lemoncode/webpack-by-sample/01 Styles/04 Handling Images/README.md

 # 04 Handling Images

 In this demo we are going to include images in our project in two flavours: via JavaScript and via HTML.
-On the JavaScript side we will see is something straightforward (using the same plugins we used for fonts), for the HTML we will use a new loader html-loader
+On the JavaScript side we will see is quite straightforward (using the same plugins we used for fonts), but for the HTML we will use a new loader html-loader

 We will start from sample _01 Styles/03 SASS_.